LAW 601 — INTRODUCTION TO AMERICAN LAW

 1-3 credits.

-Law of employment, agency, partnership, limited partnership, and other types of unincorporated associations.
+Law of agency, partnership, limited liability companies, and closely held corporations.

 LAW 818 — COMPARATIVE LAW